Resources

 Social Interaction Difficulties: Impulsivity and difficulty with social cues can lead to challenges in making and maintaining friendships, contributing to feelings of isolation and distress (Mikami, A. Y., & Hinshaw, S. P., 2006).

-Co-occurring Difficulties: ADHDers are at a higher risk of developing co-occurring mental health presentations, such as anxiety, which can contribute to distress (Jensen, P. S., Martin, D., & Cantwell, D. P., 1997).
+Co-occurring Difficulties: ADHDers are more likely to develop co-occurring mental health needs, such as anxiety, which can contribute to distress (Jensen, P. S., Martin, D., & Cantwell, D. P., 1997).

-Parental Stress: Parenting an ADHDer comes with unique considerations, and stress experienced by parents impacts the child's distress levels (Johnston, C., & Mash, E. J., 2001).
+Parental Stress: Parenting an ADHDer comes with distinct considerations, and stress experienced by parents impacts the child's distress levels (Johnston, C., & Mash, E. J., 2001).

 Bullying and Peer Rejection: ADHDers may be at a higher risk of bullying and peer rejection, which can lead to emotional distress, reduced self-esteem, and rejection sensitivity dysphoria (Becker, S. P., Mehari, K. R., Langberg, J. M., Evans, S. W., & Vaughn, A. J., 2020).